Inquiry into community policing in Scotland

 Fergus Ewing MSP, Minister for Community Safety,

-recently praised Scotland’s Community Wardens by saying that they
+recently praised Scotland's Community Wardens by saying that

-are playing an "increasingly constructive" role in supporting
+they are playing an "increasingly constructive" role

-safe, strong neighbourhoods.
+in supporting safe, strong neighbourhoods.

 In 2007 the then Scottish Executive commissioned

 research into the Community Warden schemes in Scotland.
-This culminated
+This

-Neighbourhood Level’ which both highlighted examples of good practice
+Strategies at the Neighbourhood Level' which both highlighted

-where community wardens have made a positive impact on the areas
+a positive impact on the areas they serve.

-Underpinning much of the research was the idea of
+Underpinning much of the research was the idea

-the wardens as the "eyes and ears" of the community: identifying
+of the wardens as the "eyes and ears" of the community: identifying

 community concerns and then either dealing with these or liaising

-with the appropriate agencies, be these the police fire and rescue
+with the appropriate agencies, be these the police fire and

-or local authority departments.
+rescue or local authority departments.

 A key component of successful warden schemes is